 We recommend that you partner with a technology professional that is a good fit for you and your clients.
 Some technology pros understand high-end architecture and design and offer creative solutions to hide and blend technology into the home.
 These firms value design and engineering documentation.
 Other firms are simply tech experts, yet may not be as experienced in working on longer timeline projects with exacting levels of fit and finish requirements.

-At the Home Technology Association, we encourage you as a designer, builder, or architect to strongly consider the benefits of partnering with a professional home technology firm.
-Here are some of the important things that a home technology pro can help you with before and during the build process:
+At the Home Technology Association, we encourage you as an architect, builder, or designer to strongly consider the benefits of partnering with a professional home technology firm.
+Here are some of the important items that a home technology pro can help you with before and during the build process:

 - Space Planning - how much space is needed for equipment?
 How will it be cooled?
 Where does it need to be?
 What are the electrical requirements?